 - If you are a blogger, can they rely on you to publish useful posts on a regular basis?

-Here’s the thing: Until someone starts to work with you, they have no idea whether you’re reliable or not.
-However, by observing your activities, such as those above, they build a picture of you.
+Here’s the thing: By observing your activities, such as those above, prospective clients can build a picture of you.
 A picture that shows how committed you are to delivering on time.
 A picture of your reliability.

-Over time, your prospective clients will come to rely on you.
-Just think how valuable that would be for your business — a marketplace filled with people who know you’re reliable and who already trust you!
+Just think how valuable that would be for your business.
+Imagine it… a marketplace filled with prospective clients who already know you’re reliable and who already trust you.